Judge Kevin Kilrane

 Sligo Detective Garda Joe Scanlon gave evidence of arresting the defendant at Pearse Road in the town and later charging him yesterday

-Judge Kevin Kilrane asked if any money had been seized in connection with this matter and was told that this was not the case.
+Judge Kevin Kilrane (pictured above) asked if any money had been seized in connection with this matter and was told that this was not the case.

 Defence solicitor John Anderson applied for bail to the Romanian national.